Mandan seeks letters of interest for various boards

 Meetings typically take place at Mandan City Hall, and online meeting arrangements are available as needed.
 People who are interested should submit a letter summarizing their desired appointment, background and reasons for interest.

 Letters will be accepted through Oct.
 29 or until positions are filled.
-Submit letters to Communications & Community Services Coordinator Kari Schmidt, by e-mailing to kari.moore@cityofmandan.com or mailing to 205 Second Ave.
+Submit letters to Communications & Community Services Coordinator Kari Schmidt, by emailing kari.moore@cityofmandan.com or mailing to 205 Second Ave.
 NW, Mandan, ND 58554.

 For more information, go to cityofmandan.com/boards.
-Information also is available upon request at City Hall, 205 Second Avenue NW, or by calling 701-667-3478.
+Information also is available upon request at City Hall, 205 Second Ave.
+NW, or by calling 701-667-3478.